Sarasota vacation rentals

 Though Florida’s heat and humidity hit their peak in summer, and hurricane season lasts from July through the end of September, the city never really comes to a halt, with local events still taking place nearly every day.
 Once the weather calms down in October, the snowbirds return from the north to take up residence through the spring.
 Sarasota is famous for its seafood, especially stone crab, which is in season between October and mid-May.

-What are the top things to do in Sarasota?
+Top things to do in Sarasota